ColumbiaDVMM/ColumbiaImageSearch/README.md

 Finally, you can start the indexing and search with:
 `./scripts/start_docker_search.sh -s ./setup/settings.env.sample`
 It will generate log files starting with `log_search_[conf_name]`.
 Check these logs for any error.

+### Perform searches

+You can check the readmes [DLibFaceSearch](./setup/DLibFaceSearch/README.md) and [SentibankImageSearch](./setup/SentibankPyCaffeImageSearch/README.md) for details about the APIs.
+A sample `python` script is provided at the end of each README.

+You can also open your browser at `http://localhost/[endpoint]/view_similar_byURL?data=[an_image_URL]` to visualize some results.

 ## License